-Scoping should pull together basic material in respect to each of the four building blocks of an INFF.
+Scoping should pull together relevant material across the four building blocks of an INFF.
 Because an INFF is intrinsically linked to a country's national sustainable development strategy/plan, the scoping exercise should also review this document.
-The guidance in this section outlines the purpose and sketches out the typical coverage of the scoping exercise in each of these areas, including information to be collated and common data sources that can be consulted.
+The guidance in this section outlines the purpose and sketches out the typical coverage of the scoping exercise in each of these areas, including information to be collated and common data sources that can be consulted4.